-The aim of this paper was not to answer the question 'what really happened' in the Mull of Kintyre crash.
-Answering this question has been described by Hill (2021: 3) as "the Holy Grail of aircraft accident investigation".
-However, the reader might be curious about what the authors of this paper personally think might have caused the crash.
-Having researched the case for the last seven years and reviewed all the sources listed in Table 1, the author team remain divided in their opinions.
+The aim of this article was not to answer the question 'what really happened' in the Mull of Kintyre crash.
+Answering this question has been described by Hill (2021: 3) as 'the Holy Grail of aircraft accident investigation'.
+However, the reader might be curious about what the authors of this article personally think might have caused the crash.
+Having researched the case for the past seven years and having between them reviewed all the sources listed in Table 1, the author team remain divided in their opinions.
 One of the authors believes the crash was caused by technical failures, including but not limited to problems with the FADEC engine control software.
-Another author believes that the explanation put forward by Hill (2016; 2021) offers the most convincing account.
-Another author believes the theory put forward by Campbell (2004), who proposed that that the pilots were flying in fog and made a navigational error when they mistook a whitepainted fog signal building for a lighthouse often used as a navigational landmark.
+Another author originally believed the theory put forward by Campbell (2004) but later changed their mind after being convinced by the explanation put forward by Hill (2016).
 The authors are united, however, in their view that there was never sufficient evidence to conclude that the pilots were grossly negligent.